rh-messaging/activemq-artemis-operator/docs/help/operator.md

 The operator will validate the a CR specifies both image and initImage or a Version.
 It will also validate that a speficied version matches the internal list of supported versions.
 The CR Status sub resource will contain feedback via the Valid Condition if validation fails.

+## Disabling reconcile with the `arkmq.org/block-reconcile` annotation

+In cases where a rollout of the stateful set is necessitated via a new feature or bug fix but not immediately desirable, potentially because of the necessary broker restart, it is possible to block the reconcile of a CR.
+Applying the `arkmq.org/block-reconcile` boolean annotation to a CR will indicate that the operator should not reconcile the CR.
+The CR status will reflect the blocked state via an additional `ReconcileBlocked` Condition.
+Once the annotation is removed or set to false on the CR, reconcile will resume.

 ## Enable broker's metrics plugin